b3nkang/shignal/README.md

 1. lots of gibberish will be printed from the Shignal Server after it accepts the new connections, but for the purposes of the user, the logs are not relevant.
 2. the command `register localhost 1234` should be replaced by `login localhost 1234` in all successive runs within a given terminal instance after the first.

+## Persisting/Known Issues, and Possible Fixes

+- **user_ids sent in the clear to the server**
+    - server knows the sender and receiver of a message
+    - observer can easily build a communication graph to figure out the group
+    - fix: ephemeral rotating IDs with a lookup table (ran out of time/scope blew up)
+- **messages to all other gc members sent at the same time**
+    - server is able to deduce group structure through fanout patterns
+    - could probably side channel groups over time
+    - fix: batch messages and random delays
+    - fix: dummy messages that do nothing
+- **prekey bundle on server is still insecure**
+    - prekey can be tampered with, ideally needs to be signed, replay attack weakness
+    - fix: implement X3DH (out of scope)
+- **epoch_id for facilitating rekeying without synchronization issues leaks info**
+    - the server can tell when rekeying happens begins (and who might be involved)
+    - we try to avoid this by having garbage epoch_ids also as noise
+    - improved fix: abstract away Prekey_Message into generic Control_Message
+    - fix: batching, delays, other tactics similar to the gc timing issue
+- **no timestamps supported currently, to add**
+- **very long term goal: add ratcheting, implement lightweight TLS, old epoch eviction**